Mexican Soccer Facts

 The governing body of Mexican soccer is the Federación Mexicana de Fútbol Asociación, known as the FMF.
 According to the Ole Ole website, “The FMF was one of the first federations in North America to professionalize football in 1943.”
 Mexican soccer falls under the jurisdiction of FIFA, soccer’s global governing body.
 Both the national team and club sides are part of the Confederation of North, Central American and Caribbean Association Football, known as CONCACAF.

-The Mexican national team is known by two nicknames, the “Equipo Azteca," or Aztec Team, and “El Tri," a reference to Mexico's tri-color flag.
+The Mexican national team is known by two nicknames, the “Equipo Azteca", or Aztec Team, and “El Tri", a reference to the tri-color flag of Mexico.
 The national team has two different soccer shirts, one green and one white.
-Mexico qualified for 14 World Cup competitions between 1930 and 2010.
-The team has never won the completion but has reached the quarterfinals twice.
-As the official FIFA website states, both quarterfinal finishes were achieved when Mexico played host to the tournament, in 1970 and 1986.
+Mexico has qualified for 14 World Cup competitions between 1930 and 2010.
+The team has never won the completion but has reached the quarter finals on two occasions.
+As the official FIFA website highlights, both these quarter final finishes were achieved when Mexico hosted the tournament in 1970 and 1986.

-Soccer-Fans-Info.com highlights three players as the major stars in Mexican soccer history.
+Soccer-Fans-Info.com highlights three players as the major stars of Mexican soccer.
 Antonio Carbajal was a goalkeeper for the Mexican national team in the mid-1900s.
 He was the first player in the world to appear in five World Cup tournaments.
-Luis Hernandez appeared in 87 games for Mexico's national team and was one of the country’s most successful goal scorers.
-As of 2010, Rafa Marquez is the current star of Mexican soccer.
+Luis Hernandez was capped 87 times for Mexico, and was one of the country’s most successful goal scorers.
+Rafa Marquez is the current star of Mexican soccer.
 The defender captained the national team in the South Africa 2010 World Cup.

 - 3d-rendering mexico flag and soccer-balls image by Igor Zhorov from Fotolia.com